awsdocs/aws-storagegateway-user-guide/doc_source/resource_vtl-devices.md

 1. Choose **Let me pick from a list of device drivers on my computer**\.
 **Note**
-We recommend using the Sony TSL\-A500C Autoloader driver with the Veeam Backup & Replication V7, Veeam Backup & Replication V8, and Microsoft System Center Data Protection Manager backup software\.
-This Sony driver has been tested with these types of backup software\.
+We recommend using the Sony TSL\-A500C Autoloader driver with the Veeam Backup & Replication 11A and Microsoft System Center Data Protection Manager backup software\.
+This Sony driver has been tested with these types of backup software up to and including Windows Server 2019\.

 1. In the **Select the device driver you want to install for this hardware** section, clear the **Show compatible hardware** check box, choose **Sony** in the **Manufacturer** list, choose **Sony \- TSL\-A500C Autoloader** in the **Model** list, and then choose **Next**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/select-driver.png)